 Infineon's fab produces both automotive MCUs, as well as NOR flash chips.
 NOR flash chip supply is already tight, causing memory price projections to rise as much as another 10% in Q2.

 The overall impact is still being monitored.
-In addition to further constraining automotive semiconductors, memory and SSDs are projected to show price hikes and availability even after production is able to resume.
+In addition to further constraining automotive semiconductors, memory and SSDs are projected to show price hikes and decreasing availability even after production is able to resume.